“ACCOMPLISHMENTS AND ADVOCACY”

 Dave has a 100% School Board meeting attendance record that can be see at:

-During his first term on the Anchorage School Board, former Senator Dave Donley worked with fellow Board Members and ASD staff for the following accomplishments.
+During his first two terms on the Anchorage School Board, former Senator Dave Donley worked with fellow Board Members and ASD staff for the following accomplishments.

-1. Revised wrongful automatic grade promotion policy (In 2018 only 4 of over 3,000 3rd graders held back.) to a much superior “best interest of the child” standard with mandatory parental involvement.
+1. Revised wrongful ASD automatic grade promotion policy (In 2018 only 4 of over 3,000 3rd graders held back.) to a much superior “best interest of the child” standard with mandatory parental involvement.
 Passed with 4 – 3 vote.

-4. Failed to get the School Board to adopt requirement to play the National Anthem and the Alaska Flag Song at least once a month in schools.
+4. Attempted to get the School Board to adopt requirement to play the National Anthem and the Alaska Flag Song at least once a month in schools.
 Failed by one vote.
-Thank Andy Holleman for his support.

 6. Protected parental rights and defeated requirements that parents be forced to “opt out” of controversial curriculums and invasive surveys.

-12. Successfully amended the 2020-21 School District budget to prevent loss of four important school safety officers paid for by a reduction in administrative overhead.
+8. Successfully amended the 2020-21 School District budget to prevent the loss of four important school safety officers and paid for them with a reduction in non-classroom related administrative overhead.

-15. Supported priotitizing SBBS teachers and programs to give all our students a better chance to succeed.
+16. Supported prioritizing hiring and retention of SBBS teachers and programs to give all our students a better chance to succeed.

 Website: www. dave4asd.com / Facebook: Dave Donley School Board